ReLLL/Real-Estate-Data-Analysis-with-Machine-Learning/README.md

 # Real-Estate-Data-Analysis-with-Machine-Learning

-This is project to do real-estate analysis on the data scraped from a class-ads site.
+This project does real-estate analysis on the data scraped from a class-ads site.
 * Mainly tries to find out square meter prices and any outliers (bargain real estate objects?) grouped by neighboorhood.
 * Corrolation analysis on real estate paramaters.